Northeastern University Boston DNP Nurse Anesthesia School

 Rather than moving sites to study different specialties, you will stay primarily at the same clinical site throughout your program.
 You will become a vital part of their healthcare team.

-You will be learning from certified registered nurse anesthetists (CRNAs) and board-certified anesthesiologists with years of experience.
-Many of these professionals are actively engaged in clinical research and some hold doctoral degrees in their fields.
+You will be learning from certified registered nurse anesthetists (CRNAs) and some hold doctoral degrees in their fields.

 Required Bachelor Degree